cessationoftime/xsbt-webstart/README.md

     webstartSingleJar := "singleJarName_2.9.1-0.0.1-SNAPSHOT.min.jar"

-    For command integration with Proguard see:
-    [Integrate xsbt-webstart with xsbt-proguard-plugin]
+See the wiki to [integrate xsbt-webstart with xsbt-proguard-plugin] and create commands that execute both serially

 Once set up you can use the following tasks in sbt: